Emily Simpson Looks Forward To Valentine’s Day With Husband Shane Amid ‘RHOC’ Season 15 Casting Rumors

 Merry Christmas my Friends!
 I hope you have a day filled with love, joy, laughter and more LOVE ❤️???????? .
 Love, The Simpsons ❤️????????
 Shane, Emily, Shelby (step-daughter) Chanel (step-daughter) Annabelle, Luke and Keller . @shanesimps @chanelthegumballlover @shelby.shireen #family #merrychristmas #love #rhoc #cheers

-Emily and Shane’s marriage was tested during The Real Housewives of Orange County Season 14 as he attempted to study for the bar exam as she worked and raised their three kids and during the reunion, Emily admitted to mentioning the possibility of a divorce to him during filming.
+Emily and Shane’s marriage was tested during The Real Housewives of Orange County Season 14 as he attempted to study for the bar exam and she worked and raised their three kids.
+During the reunion, Emily admitted to mentioning the possibility of a divorce to him during filming.
 Luckily, after experiencing several relational challenges, the couple was able to get to a better place and continue on with their marriage.

-While a Season 15 cast has yet to be established by Bravo, Emily recently sparked rumors of a potential exit as she celebrated her birthday with an over the top bash in Orange County.
-As The Inquisitr previously reported, Emily shared several photos of herself and her friends on Instagram and no current cast members of the show were seen.
+While a Season 15 cast has yet to be established by Bravo, Emily recently sparked rumors of a potential exit as she celebrated her birthday with an over-the-top bash in Orange County.
+As The Inquisitr previously reported, Emily shared several photos of herself and her friends on Instagram, and no current cast members of the show were seen.
 Instead, Emily enjoyed a night out with her non-reality star friends and former “housewife” Lizzie Rovsek.

 “We are at my birthday party with all my girlfriends,” Emily declared in one of the videos shared to her Instagram Stories.